 Before you do anything with your website, you should take stock of where you stand.
 You need to evaluate how the pages on your website are currently ranking and attracting traffic for keywords that are important to your business.

-Conducting a thorough SEO audit of your website will give you information about the strengths and weaknesses of your current site, as well as any opportunities for improvement as you begin planning the redesign.
-You want to know what your top organic landing pages are, and what search terms people are using to find them.
+Conducting a thorough review of your website will give you information about the strengths and weaknesses of your current site, as well as any opportunities for improvement as you begin planning the redesign.
+Specifically, starting with an SEO audit will allow you to identify how you are ranking overall compared to your competitors, and why.
+Are your links working?
+Is your page structure optimized?
+Do you have unique page meta titles and descriptions?
+What are your top organic landing pages, and what search terms are people using to find them?
 An audit will also let you know what content needs to be migrated and what can be safely left behind.
 Your SEO audit will be the foundation of your entire website redesign, and it determines where you can go next.

 Step 2: Keyword Research

-After an SEO audit to determine where you stand now, the next step is doing keyword research to get ideas about where you can go next.
+After an SEO audit to determine where you stand now, the next step is conducting keyword research to get ideas about where you can go next.
 A website redesign is a great opportunity to reevaluate your keyword targeting.
-Your website structure will be based on your keywords, so make sure you’ve chosen the right ones.
+Although your website structure will be based on various factors, your keywords will play an important role, so make sure you’ve chosen the right ones.

-Are there keywords you could target that are related to the keywords you’re already ranking for?
+Are there relevant keywords you could target that are related to the keywords you’re already ranking for?
 Is there enough search volume for the keywords you’ve chosen?
-Is there a way to put more focus on the keywords that have led to the most conversions in the past?
-Make sure you have a firm grasp on your keyword plan before starting the redesign.
+Is there a way to put more focus on the keywords that have attracted high-value traffic in the past?
+Make sure you have a good understanding of your keyword plan before starting the redesign.

-Now that you’ve selected your keywords, you can begin actually structuring how your redesigned website will be organized.
-Website redesigns are a great opportunity to use keyword and analytics data to create a sensible, SEO-friendly site and URL structure that is entirely optimized to meet your organic search attraction goals.
+Now that you’ve selected your keywords, you can determine how your redesigned website will be organized.
+Website redesigns are a great opportunity to use keyword and analytics data to create a user-friendly site and URL structure that is also optimized to meet your organic search attraction goals.

 It’s a best practice to include your keywords in your URL structure.
 To borrow an example from Moz, the ideal URL structure looks something like this: